top of page

 We've just been having our first tentative Big C chat at Cadair View HQ and decided that this actually might be the year we say "stuff the turkey" and book Christmas lunch at The Bryn Arms Gellilydan.
 More time to relax, a lot less faff and a wonderful, relaxed meal with no washing up.

-Of course our cabins all have full sized ovens, some have slow cookers, Hedd Wyn has a separate freezer and Caban Eryri even has a dishwasher.
+Of course our cabins all have full sized ovens, some have slow cookers and air fryers, Hedd Wyn has a separate freezer and Caban Eryri even has a dishwasher.
 So you wouldn't have to slow-cook your bird with the door half open and a chair wedged under the handle like I did.
 And we can even help you source a locally bred, high-welfare turkey from our friends Gayle and Neil at Snowdonia Farm Shop and Butchery just down the road.
-Or you could just book in to one of our local restaurants and let them take care of you, then walk it all off from the cabin door later on before curling up with fairy lights and snacks to watch Christmas telly.
+Or you could just book in to one of our local restaurants and let them take care of you, then walk it all off from the cabin door later on before curling up with fairy lights and snacks to watch Christmas telly (we're very big on fairy lights!)

 A couple of our regular Christmas cabin guests go home each time and book straight away for the following year.
 Will this be the year that you join them?